FACTBOX-Sports react to Russia's invasion of Ukraine | Sports-Games

 FACTBOX-Sports react to Russia's invasion of Ukraine

-A summary of measures taken by sports federations following the International Olympic Committee's (IOC) recommendations to ban Russian and Belarusian athletes and officials from competing in events and to move or cancel any events set to take place in the two countries.
+Following is a summary of measures taken by sports federations following the International Olympic Committee's recommendations to ban Russian and Belarusian athletes and officials from competing in events and to move or cancel any events set to take place in the two countries.
 Belarus has been a key staging area for Russia's invasion of Ukraine.

-A summary of measures taken by sports federations following the International Olympic Committee's (IOC) recommendations to ban Russian and Belarusian athletes and officials from competing in events and to move or cancel any events set to take place in the two countries.
+Following is a summary of measures taken by sports federations following the International Olympic Committee's recommendations to ban Russian and Belarusian athletes and officials from competing in events and to move or cancel any events set to take place in the two countries.

 Belarus has been a key staging area for Russia's invasion of Ukraine.
 ARCHERY